python-screen-builder/python-screen-builder/README.md

 ```
 windows_dpi_awarensess: null
 ```
-This will allow the Linux version to not try to make a Windows graphics initialization call.
+This will allow the Linux version to not make any Windows graphics initialization calls.

 ## Change Log - what is fixed in version 2.0:
 - button image text can now be set back to empty string